multi-moduli-ntt-saber/multi-moduli-ntt-saber/unmasked/m4/README.md

 and `impl` is one of the following:
 - `m3speed`
 - `m3stack`

+All of the implementations are reported in ou paper.

 ## `f_benchmarks.py`
 Running `python3 f_benchmarks.py` will prduce the benchmarks for `MatrixVectorMul`, `InnerProd`, and NTT-related functions used in the implementations `m4fspeed` and `m4fstack`.